The performance appraisal process seems to be dreaded by everyone. It's almost a cliche to hate on them at this point.

 There's a reason that over 90% of American businesses have them.
 Performance appraisals have good intentions at heart:

-• Culling - Performance appraisals help identify underperformers who need to be turned around or let go for the sake of them and the rest of your team.
+- Culling - The performance appraisal process helps identify underperformers who need to be turned around or let go for the sake of them and the rest of your team.

 Without a set time to reflect, it's easy to let these critical actions slip, causing frustration to build across your organization.